confluentinc/ksql/docs-md/tutorials/basics-local.md

     !!! note
           The data generated has the same value in the {{ site.ak }} record's key as the `userId` field in the value.
-Specifying `key='userId'` in the WITH clause above lets ksqlDB know this.
-This information will be used later allow joins against the table to use the more descriptive `userId` column name, rather than `ROWKEY`.
+Specifying `key='userId'` in the WITH clause above lets ksqlDB know this. ksqlDB uses this information will be used later allow joins against the table to use the more descriptive `userId` column name, rather than `ROWKEY`.
 Joining on either will yield the same results.
 If your data does not